oalcabes/ValRE/gen_output_README.md

 # gen_output documentation

-gen_output.py is a module intended to be used to generate observation JSON files by extracting GOES data.
+gen_output.py is a module intended to be used to generate observation JSON files by extracting GOES data with the "operational_sep_quantities" and "operational_sep_quantities_one" functions written by Katie Whitman.
 Below find documentation of all of the functions gen_output offers.

 ## obs_csv2json(input_file,output_file,example_path,instrument)